graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 This solution doesn't please me, though.
 I'd need to separately have a mains to 12v power supply to control something which is switching mains voltage.
-A quick search didn't yeild anything satisfactory with an integrated power suply, so I am left with only one reasonable choice: build my own at significant expense and time cost, negating any cost saving from not buying the expensive Hive thermostats in the first place.
+A quick search didn't yield anything satisfactory with an integrated power supply, so I am left with only one reasonable choice: build my own at significant expense and time cost, negating any cost saving from not buying the expensive Hive thermostats in the first place.
-Okay, it's not quite that bad, the BOM for each of these boards comes to about £50 in small quantities so it's still a lot cheaper, and it can probably be optimised a fair bit.
+Okay, it's not quite that bad, the BOM for each of these boards comes to about £50 in small quantities, so it's still a lot cheaper, and it can probably be optimised a fair bit.
 And no price can be put on the enjoyment I get when designing a PCB.

 ## Enclosure